victoroshi/alx-pre_course/0x01-git/README.md

-Creating a non-empty README as the beginning of ALX Software Engineering
+### Creating a non-empty README as the beginning of ALX Software Engineering
+This line is an example of updating the README file collaboratively.